quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #frame-layout title="Generic Frame Layout"}

 The frame types defined in this specification are listed in {{frame-types}}.
-The Frame Type in STREAM frames is used to carry other frame-specific flags.
+The Frame Type in ACK, STREAM, MAX_STREAMS, STREAMS_BLOCKED, and CONNECTION_CLOSE frames is used to carry other frame-specific flags.
 For all other frames, the Frame Type field simply identifies the frame.
 These frames are explained in more detail in {{frame-formats}}.

 | Type Value  | Frame Type Name      | Definition                     |